US stocks climb and yields leap on signals the US economy is solid

 “Increased cost from tariffs and the potential for tariffs is impacting cost increases," one company in the agriculture, forestry, fishing and hunting industry said in the survey.

-On Wall Street, Datadog jumped 11.7% after learning that its stock will join the widely followed S&P 500 index before trading begins on Wednesday.
+On Wall Street, Datadog rallied 15% after learning that its stock will join the widely followed S&P 500 index before trading begins on Wednesday.
 Many managers of funds either directly mimic or at least compare themselves against the S&P 500, which drives investment into any stock that joins the index.

 Datadog will replace Juniper Networks, which combined with Hewlett Packard Enterprise in a merger.